Apply for Housing

 HRL is committed to providing staff and resources for each student to be successful in their WKU experience.

-- The primary caregiver for dependent children
+- Are the primary caregiver for dependent children

-Students requesting an exemption citing medical needs related to the Americans with Disabilities Act (ADA) must begin by contacting the Student Accessibilities Resource Center at (270)745-5004.
+1. Medical/Psychological - Students requesting an exemption citing medical needs related to the Americans with Disabilities Act (ADA) must begin by contacting the Student Accessibilities Resource Center at (270)745-5004.
 Please note that we are able to accommodate many students on campus with a variety of medical needs.
 A request for exemption is not guaranteed, if we feel that we can accommodate your situation on campus.
 It is the student's responsibility to meet with us before assignments are made to discuss how we will accommodate them on campus.

 Deadline to Request an Exemption